rommieoffice/website/wp-content/plugins/redux-framework/readme.txt

 2. Activate the plugin through the 'Plugins' menu in WordPress.

 == Changelog ==
+= 4.4.7 =
+* Removed: CDN vendor support for `ace_editor`.
+Devs won't update their code, leaving us no choice.
+Use the `redux/<opt_name>/fields/ace/script` filter to enqueue a local ACE Editor script if needed.
+* Fixed: Redux template PHP not autoloading.

+= 4.4.6 =
+* New: Global arg `fontawesome_frontend` to enqueue the internal Font Awesome CSS on the front end.
+* New: Taxonomy Metaboxes Extension [https://devs.redux.io/core-extensions/taxonomy.html](https://devs.redux.io/core-extensions/taxonomy.html)
+* Fixed: Font Awesome not enqueueing on the frontend for `social_profiles` field.
+* Fixed: HTML Output for User Profile Metaboxes.
+* Fixed: Admin panel CSS.
+* Fixed: Adjusted translation for Google Font update message.
+* Fixed: Continuing effort to combat old CDN code because some devs aren't updating their code.
+* Fixed: REDUX_PLUGIN_FILE failed with embedded installed.
+WE NO LONGER SUPPORT EMBEDDED.
+IT'S FOR LEGACY INSTALLS ONLY.

 = 4.4.5 =
 * Fixed: Redux catches error when Google Fonts JSON cannot be read/written due to server misconfiguration.
 * Fixed: Output HTML in the admin panel now complies with W3C standards.